owanhunte/ethereum-solidity-course-updated-code/README.md

 Up-to-date Solidity/web3.js code for the udemy.com course [Ethereum and Solidity: The Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/).

+**Note**: This is a work-in-progress as I have enrolled in but have not yet completed the abovementioned course.

 ## The Reason

 Earlier this year I became very interested in entering the blockchain development space and so I embarked on a journey to learn as much as I can, as quickly as I can, within this ever-evolving tech space we refer to as _Blockchain_, and to be more specific, the **Ethereum ecosystem**.
 Of course, I quickly realised that the development tools and packages being used to build, develop and deploy dApps and tech within this ecosystem all share a common trend: **rapid change and evolution, often introducing breaking changes through iterations of their releases**.